Need to know

-If you have a Clooney-esque bank account, book the breathtaking Alcova Tiepolo Suite to re-enact that wedding night.
+If money is no matter, book the breathtaking Alcova Tiepolo Suite to re-enact that wedding night.
 Movie-star romance comes in the form of gilded stucco reliefs, Chinoiserie paintings and Tiepolo’s cherub-packed ceiling fresco, above the huge bed.
 If a suite’s a little steep, the Palazzo Stanza room has great canal views.

 Tucked away on the third level of the garden building, the small intimate spa is is more modern in style than the rest of the palazzo with Asian-inspired wooden accents.
 Therapies offered in the three low-lit treatment rooms – one with a soaking tub – include body scrubs, massages and facials.
 There's also a petite gym with strengthening equipment, free weights and sweeping Venice views to keep you motivated.